Colchuck Lake

 Colchuck Lake is a freshwater reservoir lake located on the western slope of the Enchantments, in Chelan County, Washington.
 The lake is located approximately 15 miles from the city of Leavenworth, Washington and sits on the southeast corner of the Icicle Creek subbasin.
-It is accessed by a 4-mile trail that starts at USFS Road 7601 as it crosses over Eightmile Creek and makes a turn towards the Stuart and Culchuck Lake Trailhead where the road ends.
-The origin of the word comes from Chinook Jargon kol + cak to mean cold waters.
+It is accessed by a 4-mile trail that starts at USFS Road 7601 as it crosses over Eightmile Creek and makes a turn towards the Stuart and Colchuck Lake Trailhead where the road ends.
+The name comes from the Chinook Jargon word meaning "cold water" or "ice".

 History

 Icicle Irrigation District applied in 1926 for the right to divert water from Colchuck Lake at a rate of 50 cfs (cubic feet per second), 2,500 acre-feet per year for seasonal irrigation purposes.
 The State Supervisor of Hydraulics issued Permit Number 828 in January 1927 for the requested amount.
 The irrigation district also sought permission to raise the lake levels because of inadequate summer flows for irrigation.
 The Department of Public Lands approved this request in a 1927 order that allowed the irrigation district to inundate lakeshores on the lake.